apache/arrow/docs/source/cpp/threading.rst

 will result in under-utilization of the CPU.
 To achieve this we have a separate thread pool which should be used for tasks that need to block.
 Since these tasks are usually associated with I/O operations we call this the I/O thread pool.
-This model is often referred to as asynchronous computation.
+This model is often associated with asynchronous computation.

 The size of the I/O thread pool currently defaults to 8 threads and should be sized according to the parallel capabilities of the I/O hardware.
 For example,